Qaiyyum47/parallel-game/README.md

-# Bubble Parallel
+# 🫧 Bubble Parallel

-**Bubble Parallel** is a physics-based platformer where you control a bubble through challenging environments.
-Your goal is to navigate perilous obstacles and enemies while using your bubble’s air to propel yourself.
-Be careful, though—if your bubble gets too small, it'll pop!
+**Bubble Parallel** is a physics-based platformer where you navigate through two parallel worlds as a fragile bubble in this physics-based platformer.
+Your goal is to navigate perilous obstacles .
+Be careful, though—if your hit anything, it'll pop! 💥

-This game was created during **Global Game Jam Malaysia 2025**, and it’s one of the first games made by a team of four.
+This game was created during **Global Game Jam Malaysia 2025** 🎮, and it’s one of the first games made by a team of four.
 This was our **first game jam** experience, and we’ve learned a lot through it.
-We hope you enjoy our creation!
+We hope you enjoy our creation! 🎉

-### Play the Game
+### Play the Game 🎮
 - **Play on Itch.io:** [Bubble Parallel on Itch.io](https://qaiyyum47.itch.io/bubble-parallel)
 - **Play on Global Game Jam:** [Bubble Parallel on Global Game Jam](https://globalgamejam.org/games/2025/bubble-parallel-3)

-### Controls
+### Controls 🎮
 - **A / D** - Move Left / Right
-- **Space** - Switch between worlds
+- **Space** - Switch between worlds 🌍

-### Installation Instructions
+### Installation Instructions ⚙️
 1. Download and unzip the game folder.
 2. Run the executable (`BubbleParallel.exe`) to start the game.

 Special thanks to:
-- The Global Game Jam for hosting this event and providing an amazing platform to create.
+- The Global Game Jam for hosting this event and providing an amazing platform to create. 🙏

-### About the Game
-Float through treacherous environments as a delicate bubble in this physics-based platformer.
-Master the art of propulsion by releasing air to navigate, but be careful—staying too small for too long will make you pop!
-A challenging journey that tests your precision and timing, where every movement could be the difference between graceful flight and an untimely pop!

 **Key Features:**
-- Fluid and responsive bubble physics.
+- Fluid and responsive bubble physics. 🌊
-- Challenging platforming that requires precise movement.
+- Challenging platforming that requires precise movement. ⏱️
-- A unique mechanic of inhaling and releasing air to control your bubble's size and movement.
+- A unique mechanic of shifting between world to explore new map. 💨

 ---

-### License
+### License 📄
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.